doubleedesign/comet-components/docs/notes/sass.md

 ## To come
 ```

-Or if using PHPStorm, you can use its [file watcher](./phpstorm.md#sass-file-watcher).
+Or if using PhpStorm, you can use its [file watcher](./phpstorm.md#sass-file-watcher).

 ---